** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 CONTAINS_ALL(a, [4, 5, 6]); // returns false

-CONTAINS_ANY() - checks if the main array contains any of the specified elements.
+CONTAINS_ANY() - This function checks if the main array contains any of the specified elements.
 Elements to check are defined in another array.

-- param1 is local variable of type array
+param1 is a local variable of type array.

 var a = [1, 2, 3, 4];